tchen0515/MHW-CCE/README.md

 # MHW-CCE
 The files contains the codes used in Chen et al: Multi-trophic level responses to marine heatwave disturbances in the California Current Ecosystem
-These codes can mainly be catgorized into four folders: statistical analyses, figure plotting, data pre-processing, and anomalies calculation.
-The first two folders are for main analysis while the latter two folders are for data quality control.
+These codes can mainly be catgorized into three branches: 1) Satellite data processing ,2) _In situ_ data processing and 3) Main analyses.
+Each branches have their own readme file to explain the propose of each codes and elborate the order of running the codes.
+The links of raw data source and the required packages/functions are also indicated in the code comments in each codes.
+Please note that some samplings are ongoing projects (e.g. ZooScan), so new raw data from each website may be updated periodically.

-# Instruction
+# Example data
-The instruction is elaborated in Main_MHWbio.mlx.
-This live stript can also be directly used for running the codes.
-Please check the directory of inputs or outputs indicated in each code.
-The compiled data used in the analysis are provided here (MHW-in situ data.xlsx/MHW-satelliteChla.xlsx/Statistics_MHW_final.xlsx).
-The raw data sources are from CCE-LTER website (indicated in the manuscript).

 # Package requirement
 m_mhw1.0 and fitmethis are recommended for analysis